medusajs/medusa/docs/content/development/endpoints/example-logged-in-user.md

 ## Step 4: Use in a Service

 You can now access the logged-in user in a service.
-For example:
+For example, to access it in a custom service:

 <!-- eslint-disable prefer-rest-params -->